 It is also important to consider the sighline into each patient room from the perspective of privacy.

-Here are two examples from a newly built hospital of patient rooms when viewed from the central hub of a public hallway.
+Here are two examples of patient rooms when viewed from the central hub of a public hallway.

 In Example 1.
 We can easily see the toilet and shower from the hall.

 In Example 2.
 The confidential patient board (name, doctor, nurse, diagnosis, management plan) is easily visible.